brahmdev/scania-backstage-app/docs/plugins.md

 It uses, [Octokit](https://www.npmjs.com/package/octokit) npm library to interact with GitHub API and in the `github-actions` plugin by Backstage it provides many apis but all are related to workflow runs.

 So there was a need to have a API(s) that fetches list of Workflows from provided Github Repository and can also dispatch action against it.
+And the API needed was taken from [Octokit API docs](https://octokit.github.io/rest.js/v20)

 Hence there was a need to write this Plugin and [integrate into the Software Catalog](https://backstage.io/docs/plugins/integrating-plugin-into-software-catalog).